grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

 }
 ```

-This function is designed to be used within a Resources endpoint to conduct an access control check, verifying that the user possesses the necessary permissions to access the specified resource.
+Use function within a `Resources` endpoint to conduct an access control check and verify the user possesses the necessary permissions to access the specified resource.

 ```go
 if hasAccess, err := a.HasAccess(req, "grafana-appwithrbac-app.patents:read"); err != nil || !hasAccess {